GlenKPeterson/Paguro/README2.md

 #To Do
  - Make UnmodList extend UnmodSortedCollection instead of UnmodCollection and UnmodSortedIterable.
  - Make Realizable extend Transformable instead of the other way around.
+ - Remove SideEffect.java
+ - Re-organize the usage example to move the stream replacement to the end because that's a harder sell.
  - Update JavaDoc, esp.
 Im vs. Unmod
- - Remove SideEffect.java
  - Improve tests for Tuple so that I can generate good tests as I generate more Tuples.
  - Make a bunch more Tuple classes, and maybe bunch more Function classes.
  - Bring unit test coverage back above 80%, or 85% if sensible.
 This basically means to add any and all practical tests for PersistentHashMap, then remove unused code.
- - ?Make visio drawig of interface diagram?
  - Have an Ordered version of Transform as well as the (default) unreliable order.
 Only the ordered version can be used for implementing things like equals() and hashCode()
  - Bring back the pointer-arithmetic version of drop()
  - Consider `max(Comparator<T> c, Iterable<? extends T> is)` and min()...
 Actually, these probably belong on Transformable.